jibcli/cli/README.md

 ### `Command` and `BaseCommand`

 The first line of most commands will import two objects from `@jib/cli`.
-These objects are the foundation of any command implementation, and the use of each is **required**.
+These objects represent the foundation of any command implementation, however only the use of `Command` is required.

 ```typescript
 import { Command, BaseCommand } from '@jib/cli';